-Suddenly aero-nerdiness was all the rage, and for good reason.
-Yes, drafting behind another rider requires approximately 30 per cent less power than riding out in the wind, but what if you could increase that to 36 per cent by judicious application of knowledge gained in the wind tunnel?
+The argument against the need for aero helmets in road racing is that drafting behind another rider requires approximately 30 per cent less power than riding out in the wind, but what if you could increase that to 36 per cent by judicious application of knowledge gained in the wind tunnel?

 That would allow a sprinter like Cavendish to arrive at the finale that crucial little bit fresher than his rivals, and of course the slipperier helmet and clothing would help him outdrag the other fastmen in the dash for the line.